csiro-robotics/P-GAT/README.md

   -h, --help          show this help message and exit --config_file FILE  path to config file
 ```
 The arguments required by the script is maintained by the YAML configuration files.
-The example of the config file is `configs/data_generator_config.yml`, and an example of usage command is:
+An example of the config file is `configs/data_generator_config.yml`, and an example of usage command is:
 ```
 python dataset_generator_oxford.py --config <path-to-config>/data_generator_config.yml
 ```